 Become a CESR Evaluator

-The next CESR evaluator training day will be held at the College on the 18 November 2019.
+The next CESR evaluator training day will be held virtually on MS Teams on the 5 February 2021.
 To be eligible to be a CESR evaluator, you must fulfill the following criteria:

 - be a Member, Fellow, or Specialist Associate of the College and in good standing